zainsh098/Flutter-Firebase-Series/README.md

-# firebase_series
+# Flutter Firebase series

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a about the firebase services that they are providing.
+#Phone Number Authentication
+#Realtime Database
+#Email Signup/ Login
+# much more things

 A few resources to get you started if this is your first Flutter project: